Snowflake-Labs/sfquickstarts/site/sfguides/src/geocoding_address_data_with_mapbox/geocoding_address_data_with_mapbox.md

 When geocoding with structured data, each column should correspond to one of the address parts in the table below.
 Not all parts are required, but providing more parts can increase the accuracy of your results.
 For more details, see the [documentation for the Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding-v6/#structured-input).

-Your columns can be named however you like, you will be able to specify which column to use for each address part when using the Mapbox App.
+Your columns can be named however you like, but you have to specify which column to use for each address part when using the Mapbox App.

 | __Address Part__ | __Type__ | __Description__
 | ------------------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |